claresudbery/clare-wiki-ably/pages/organising/tips/tech/apple-macs-and-ios.md

 ## iOS

+### Turn off default live photos

+- To stop your iPhone from taking Live Photos by default,
+- you need to disable the Live Photo feature in the Camera app
+- and then ensure your phone preserves those settings.
+- First, go to Settings > Camera > Preserve Settings
+	- and make sure the switch next to "Live Photo" is turned on.
+- Then, in the Camera app,
+	- disable Live Photos by tapping the Live Photos icon
+	- (it will have a slash through it when off).
+### Convert live photos to normal ones in ios

+- To convert multiple Live Photos to regular still photos on your iPhone, you can use the Photos app to select and save them as still images.
+You can also use the Shortcuts app to automate this process.
+- Here's how to convert multiple Live Photos to still photos using the Photos app:
+	- Open the Photos app and navigate to Live Photos: Scroll down to the "Media types" section, then select "Live Photos".
+	- Select the photos: Tap the "Select" button and choose the Live Photos you want to convert.
+	- Save to Files: Tap the Share icon and select "Save to Files," choosing a location like "Downloads".
+	- Open Files app and save as images: Open the Files app, navigate to the folder where you saved the photos, tap the three-dot icon, select "Select," choose the photos, and tap the Share icon, then select "Save images".
+- Alternatively, you can use the Shortcuts app for automation:
+	- Open the Shortcuts app: Search for it or find it on your homescreen.
+	- Create a new shortcut: Tap the "+" icon and search for "photos".
+	- Configure the shortcut:
+	- Select "Photos" under Actions and turn on "Select Multiple".
+	- Search for "Convert Image" and select it, turning on "Preserve Metadata".
+	- Search for "Save to Photo Album" and tap it, then tap "Next".
+	- Name and save the shortcut: Give it a name and tap "Done".
+	- Run the shortcut: Use the shortcut to select and convert your Live Photos.
+- Important Note: Converting Live Photos to still photos essentially creates a duplicate of the key frame (the main still image) in the Live Photo.
+	- The original Live Photo will still remain in your library, and the new still photo will be saved separately.
 ### Text manipulation in iOS 13

 - Long explanation of all the things (moving cursor around, selecting and highlighting text etc): [Text manipulation in iOS 13](https://ios.gadgethacks.com/how-to/ios-13-changes-way-you-navigate-edit-text-heres-place-cursor-make-selections-perform-edits-more-0203292/)